apache/airflow/docs/apache-airflow/ui.rst

 .. image:: img/task_manual_vs_scheduled.png

-Task groups are indicated by a caret and can be opened or closed
+Task groups are indicated by a caret and can be opened or closed:

 .. image:: img/grid_task_group.png